Has someone ever laughed at you, yet you're clueless as to why?

 Recently, I read and reposted an article written by Seth Barnes.
 I saw it on a leaders blog I'm subscribed to and went to his site.
 I'm funny that way, I like to know something about the person writing the article.

 I read and liked the post (appreciated, not just social media "liked" it), so I reposted it.
 I also read some of the comments.
 Several people also appreciated his article, but quite a few took exception to it.
 They thought he should include their view of discipleship.

 Here's the thing.
 It's easy to have an opinion, but opinions are cheap and not always true.
 The question is— If you think discipleship is important, are you doing it?

 From what I see of Seth, whom I don't know personally, he's doing it and doing it well.
 He has what Jesus says is important in John 15:16 NIV—fruit that will last.

 The question is— If you think discipleship is important, are you doing it?

 I'm not a program type of guy.
 I don't have a grid for discipleship that people need to fit into.
 I am committed to discipleship.
 In 1995, I started up a Bible college in the Philippines.
 The crazy thing is, I never finished Bible college myself.

 I developed a curriculum of study through the Bible that was inductive and text-based.
 It was simple.
-I realized a few years later that the key ingredient wasn't the curriculum, although it was important, it was the personal involvement with the students as they studied.
+I realized a few years later that the key ingredient wasn't the curriculum, although important, it was the personal involvement with students as they studied.